unwire/viper-demo-ios/Presentation.md

 - Represents data flow steps and transformation very well
 - Promotes composition & protocol oriented design
 - Promotes structured code
-- Easy to work in teams (not many reasons to change one file)
+- Facilitates working in teams (not many reasons to change one file)

 ---

 # Pros cd...

-- Forces you take care about naming conventions (so many files and types ;-)
+- Forces you to take care about naming conventions (so many files and types ;-)
-- Teaches discipline (every time I broke pattern, I had issues with testing)
+- Imposes discipline (every time I broke pattern, I had issues with testing)
-- Teaches being careful about importing 3rd party libraries
+- Highlights issues arising from overuse of 3rd party libraries
-- Gets somehow natural in a while
+- Becomes natural, after a while
 - Fun (if you like LEGO blocks)
 - No singletons!